thingsboard/thingsboard.github.io/docs/user-guide/access-token.md

 assignees:
 - vsosliuk
 title: Access Token based authentication
-description: Thingsboard Access Token based authentication.
+description: ThingsBoard Access Token based authentication.

 ---

 Access Token Based Authentication is the default device authentication type.
-Once the device is created in Thingsboard, the default access token is generated.
+Once the device is created in ThingsBoard, the default access token is generated.
 It can be changed afterwards.
 In order to connect the device to a server using Access Token based authentication, the client must specify the access token as part of request URL (for HTTP and CoAP) or as a user name in MQTT connect message.
 See [supported protocols](/docs/reference/protocols/) API for more details.